 Houses for Chickens

 Good housing is absolutely essential to keeping your hens secure and healthy.
-The hen house you choose should be substantial enough to withstand all weathers and particularly should protect them against predators.
-Preferably choose one that does not sit directly on the ground as this can not only lead to damp, cold conditions inside the house, which is not healthy for the hens, but is also a wonderful place for rats and mice to make their homes and live undisturbed.
+The hen house you choose should be substantial enough to withstand all weathers and, particularly, should protect them against predators.
+Preferably choose one where the base/floor does not sit directly on the ground as this can lead to damp, cold conditions inside the house.
+This will be not only unhealthy for the hens but also a wonderful place for rats and mice to make their homes and live undisturbed.

+Poultry Bedding ...
 Nice thick layers of HempBed-E Bedding (or wood shavings) are good for the nest boxes and should be kept clean for clean eggs (not hay as it will encourage mould spores and lead to disease, or straw which can become smelly and a harbour for mites).
-We always sprinkle Louse Powder and/or Diatom Powder into the nest box bedding to make sure the birds get a regular covering which helps to prevent lice.
+We always sprinkle Louse Powder and/or Diatomaceous Earth Powder into the nest box bedding to make sure the birds get a regular covering to prevent lice.

 Breeds to choose

 Note: You are only required to register your hens with the Government's Department for the Environment DEFRA if you have 50+ birds (of any kind).
-I would have placed a link here to the details but since DEFRA have changed their website I cannot find where the reference is now - it must be there somewhere!

 Food and Water

-Chickens need to have access to a purpose-made feed like layers pellets all the time in a feeder (layers mash is another option but can be messy and dusty).
+Chickens need to have access to a purpose-made feed like layers pellets all the time in a feeder.
 Feeders and Drinkers do not need to be placed in the house unless the birds have to be confined for some reason.
 The birds will contaminate them and/or probably knock them over.
 They do not feed or drink once they have gone to bed i.e it's dark.

-Feeders come in many sizes and are usually either plastic or galvanised steel.
+Poultry Feeders come in many sizes and are usually either plastic or galvanised steel.
 Plastic feeders are much cheaper and quite easy to clean but will need protection from the rain so they need to be sited with some shelter unless they have a raincover.
-Galvanised feeders usually have a rain cover, will last a lifetime, are much more sturdy and less likely to be knocked over.
+Galvanised feeders usually have a rain cover, are much more sturdy and less likely to be knocked over.
 With either, they should be slightly raised off the ground to keep the food clean.

 Select one suitable for the number of birds you have or may eventually have.
-One hen will eat 150g-180g of layers pellets per day (as a rough guide 3kg of pellets would last 5 hens for 3 days) and they don't tend to over eat.
+One hen will eat 150g-180g of Poultry Layers Pellets per day (as a rough guide 3kg of pellets would last 5 hens for 3 days) and they don't tend to overeat.
 Don't be tempted to get a large feeder to last longer as the food will go stale and mouldy after a few days.